DimaKudosh/pydfs-lineup-optimizer/docs/performance-and-optimization.rst

 Solvers
 -------

-By default, the optimizer uses `pulp <https://coin-or.github.io/pulp/index.html>`_ library under the hood with a default solver that free but slow.
+By default, the optimizer uses `pulp <https://coin-or.github.io/pulp/index.html>`_ library under the hood with a default solver that is free but slow.
 You can change it to another solver that pulp supports.
 Here is an example of how to change the default solver for GLPK solver: